bezoerb/gulp-htmlhint/README.md

 ##### errors

-- Defaults to `true`
+When set to `false`, it does not display file errors on failure.
-- When set to `false`, it does not display file errors on failure.
+Use in conjunction with the default and/or custom reporter(s).
-  Use in conjunction with standard and/or custom reporter(s).
 Prevents duplication of error messages when used along with another reporter.

 ```javascript
 var htmlhint = require("gulp-htmlhint");